NHSDigital/bcss-playwright/docs/utility-guides/InvestigationDataset.md

 ---

-## InvestigationDatasetResults Enum
+## InvestigationDatasetResults Class

-This enum provides the possible result values for the investigation dataset:
+This `enum` provides the possible result values for the investigation dataset:

 - `HIGH_RISK`
 - `LNPCP`